DeckThemes/DeckThemes-Docs/docs/CSSLoader/Presets.md

 ## Sharing a preset

+!!! warning "Image usage with preset"
-!> If the preset was created with a theme using a custom image, you are required to put this image in the preset's directory for it to be shared properly.
+    If the preset was created with a theme using a custom image, you are required to put this image in the preset's directory for it to be shared properly.
 To update the preset after changing the image's location, create a preset with the same name

 0. For steam deck users: Go into desktop mode
 1. Open dolphin (linux) and navigate from the home tab to the `homebrew` directory, then to the `themes` directory.